COSC3020/isomorphism-connectivity-wyo-kaitlyn/README.md

 by an edge, then that graph is not completely connected.

-If $B$ is a graph with the same number of nodes, and with no edges connecting them, then a bijective function that maps $A$ to $B$ would be valid, since they have the same number of nodes and there are no adjacenct edges.
+If $B$ is a graph with the same number of nodes, and with no edges connecting them, then a bijective function that maps $A$ to $B$ would be valid.
+A bijective function is one-to-one and onto, meaningeach element in $A$ could be mapped to exactly one in $B$, and vice versa.
+The bijective mapping works because the graphs have the same amount of nodes, and there are no adjacenct edges.

 This proves that graphs do *not* have to be completely connected to be isomorphic, since this instance exists.